alperr/wk/README.md

 - indentation is done with tabs
 - there is a soft limit on 3 level indentation and 80 char column size

+# Changelog

+wk is in under active development since 2018 and i have made lots of breaking changes to it, below is the track of all those changes

+unfortunately there is no foreseeable date for stable version release yet

 ### Migration Notes 0.3.0 to 0.3.1
 August-26-2019